 The School of Education offers a number of scholarships within and across academic departments to provide financial support.
-These scholarships are made possible by generous donors–alumni, faculty, staff and friends–who are committed to our School and the success of our students.
-The annual scholarship cycle is announced in early December and applications are due in early February.
-School of Education scholarship recipients are celebrated at a presentation ceremony in May.
+These scholarships are made possible by generous donors–alumni, faculty, staff, and friends–who are committed to our School and the success of our students.
+The annual scholarship cycle is announced in December and applications are due in February.
+The School of Education scholarship recipients are celebrated at a presentation ceremony in May.

-Students: The brief application form and scholarship list are available here and in Catskill 281.
-Students may apply for as many scholarships for which they qualify (only one application form and accompanying materials as detailed on the form is necessary).
-Complete applications must be received in Catskill 281 or by Beth Skrobela at email@example.com by Wednesday, February 5, 2020.
+Students: The brief application form and scholarship list are available here.
+Students may apply for as many scholarships for which they qualify (only one application form and accompanying materials as detailed on the form are necessary).
+Complete applications must be received by Sharon Malison at [email protected] by Tuesday, February 16, 2021.

 Students must submit the following with the application form:

 1. A brief written statement addressing:

 (a) Your learning goals in your academic program;

 (b) How you are qualified for any specific or general award/scholarship;